The path of least resistance requires less effort. And in retail, as in many aspects of life, it’s quite popular

 It’s not just these solutions but these kinds of innovations (across a whole range of industries) that have changed consumer attitudes to shopping and made the path of least resistance more important than ever.
 Expectations among consumers the world over have been elevated so that things we once considered break throughs, no seem rather mundane.

 Like the ability to safely land a commercial jetliner.
 People just don’t seem that impressed by safe landings anymore.
 They get more excited by things like extra legroom, or the inclusion of comfy socks and some noise-cancelling headphones.
-Somewhat humble achievements when compared to a safe landing, but this is what delights today's traveller and grabs all the attention.
+Somewhat humble achievements when compared to a safe landing, but this is what delights today's traveler and grabs all the attention.

 Amazon leads the way (again)